-Are you going to make goals in 2018?
+Are you trying to make goals to help you get a goal?
 More importantly, are you going to smash them?

 About half of us make New Year’s resolutions every year.
 If you’ve made a resolution before and had trouble sticking to it, don’t feel bad.
 Only 1 out of 10 people manage to stick to their new year goals.